alsongarbuja/unmark/README.md

 ### Develop locally

-The project is `MIT Licensed` Open source project you are free to clone it, further develop it and distribute it.
+The project under `MIT License`, you are free to clone it, further develop and distribute it.

-To develop locally following following steps:
+To develop locally follow these steps:

 - Clone the project